Maryam-AlAli/Mixat-dataset/README.md

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-image]][cc-by-nc-sa]

 ## Acknowledgement
-We thank Mr. Mohammad Al Awadhi, host of The Direction' podcast, and Ms. Hessa Alsuwaidi, host of Think With Hessa podcast for allowing us to use their content for creating a dataset to support  academic research on Emirati speech.
+We thank Mr. Mohammad Al Awadhi, host of The Direction podcast, and Ms. Hessa Alsuwaidi, host of Think With Hessa podcast for allowing us to use their content for creating a dataset to support  academic research on Emirati speech.

 [cc-by-nc-sa]: http://creativecommons.org/licenses/by-nc-sa/4.0/